josiest/songwriting/songs/Next To You/lyrics.md

 How can I resign my love for you

 ### Bridge
-But every time that I saw you again
+But every time ~that I saw you again
 Every night you and I would spend
-To hold you in my arms again
+To hold you in my arms again;
-Is what I so longed for from you, my friend
+The fulcrum desire of you, how I long
 To spend all my nights next to you
-A fantasy never to come true
+~A fantasy never to come true

 ### Verse III
 At each other's side